Who We Support

 > Encourage academic achievement and school attendance by making them requirements for participation in DRIVE

 > Instill a passion for baseball to inspire youth to continue playing in high school and beyond

 After highly competitive semi-final games played at Bicentennial Park (now called ETCB Stadium), the finalists — Raub and South Mountain Middle School teams — met on May 30.
 South Mountain took home the Allentown DRIVE Middle School Baseball trophy for the third consecutive year at the league’s championship game.
 The team defeated the Raub Middle School Indians 4-2 before a large crowd of family and friends at the Iron Pigs’ Coca-Cola Park.
 This is the program’s fifth year in existence, teaching students from the four middle schools who love baseball both the basics of baseball and the values of integrity, dedication and hard work.

 This is our second year working with the …5 Star Heart Project- this non profit is focused on students with the most need, teaching them football skills but more importantly lifelong skills.

--connected to higher education opportunities and persons of positive influence, and
+> Connected to higher education opportunities and persons of positive influence

 The Lehigh Valley Miracle League…we have been involved with since 2007, our first charity outside of the scholarship awards.
 The Miracle League does that …it makes small and big miracles happen impacting the ‘kids’ lives providing them with a way to be a kid and play ball.